tekiela/snap12-lassoselect/feature_proposal.md

 ## 1. Overview & Motivation

-Currently in Snap!, managing large script workspaces can be tedious because there is no built-in way to select, drag, duplicate, or delete multiple blocks or comments simultaneously.
+Currently in Snap! there is no built-in way to select, drag, duplicate, or delete multiple blocks or comments simultaneously.
 * **The Missing Feature:** A canvas-level click-and-drag bounding box selection (lasso).
 * **The Constraint:** Shift-click is already reserved by Morphic for toggling keyboard input focus.
 * **The Solution:** We propose mapping lasso selection to dragging on the empty workspace background.
 Combining this with **Alt-click** to toggle items in/out of the active selection and **Backspace/Delete** keys for instant group deletion creates a highly intuitive, industry-standard editor workflow.